Dame Phyllis Frost Centre: Notable incidents

-On 24 October 2003, a male prison guard was charged with raping a mentally ill prisoner who was found to be pregnant when she was transferred to the Thomas Embling Hospital, a secured psychiatric hospital, and DNA tests revealed the prison guard was the father.
+In October 2003, male prison guard Kelvin McCann was charged with raping a mentally ill prisoner who was found to be pregnant when she was transferred to the Thomas Embling Hospital, a secured psychiatric hospital, and DNA tests revealed he was the father.
 The guard pleaded not guilty to the charges.

 In December 2007, a Department of Justice and Regulation office filing cabinet which was being moved to new offices was mistakenly discarded at a second-hand furniture shop and bought by a Point Cook couple who discovered abandoned documents in the cabinet.
 After lengthy court action, documents from the filing cabinet were released and revealed allegations of corruption and sexual abuse at the Dame Phyllis Frost Centre.

 In November 2009, it was reported in the media that heroin and methamphetamine were "readily available" in the jail and that there had been a large increase in drug overdoses and suicide attempts among inmates at the prison.
 The acting operations manager was also accused of changing rosters so as to have sex with a female prison officer, including once at the jail.

 In March 2018, the body of a male prison officer was found.
 His death was not being treated as suspicious.

 In November 2021, an Indigenous woman held prisoner was transferred to Sunshine Hospital, where she later died.